stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 Yes, specializing normally “disables” inlining.
-Think about it: we have generated a specialized version of a function and we have a rule that replaces polymorphic function `foo` with `fooForInts`, we don't want `foo` to be inlined because then the rule would have no chance to fire!
+Think about it: we have generated a specialized version of a function and we have a rule that replaces polymorphic function `foo` with `fooForInts`, so we don't want `foo` to be inlined because then the rule would have no chance to fire!

 #### Gotchas